tmatta/lsasim/README.md

 install.packages("lsasim")
 ```

 [lsasim's GitHub repository](https://github.com/tmatta/lsasim/) is the central location for development of the package.
-Previous and test versions of lsasim can be built from this repository, but they are to be considered unstable and are not guaranteed to work properly.
-The development team has several coding standards and testing procedures in place to avoid issues at any branch, especially the master one, but unless you know what you are doing, we recommend you stick with the CRAN version of our package.
+Stable and test versions of lsasim can be built from this repository, but they are to be considered unstable and are not guaranteed to work properly.
+The development team has several coding standards and testing procedures in place to avoid issues at any branch, but unless you know what you are doing, we recommend you stick with the CRAN version of our package.

-To install lsasim from GitHub, first make sure you have an up-to-date version of the `devtools` package installed in your machine.
+To install lsasim from GitHub, first make sure you have an up-to-date version of the `remotes` package installed in your machine.
 Then, run the following command in you R terminal:

 ```
-devtools::install_github("tmatta/lsasim", ref = "master")  # "ref" can be any branch, tag or commit
+remotes::install_github("tmatta/lsasim", ref = "master")  # "ref" can be any branch, tag or commit
 ```
 Package releases can also be downloaded as compressed files from https://github.com/tmatta/lsasim/releases.
 These files can be installed in R using the `install.packages()` command with the downloaded file path as argument.

+## Usage

+There are several sources of information that help a user get started with `lsasim` and discover its most important features.
+The package's official repository hosts a [Wiki](https://github.com/tmatta/lsasim/wiki); Once `lsasim` is installed in your machine, you can also issue the command `help("lsasim")`---or `?lsasim` for short---to learn more about the package in general.
+You can also use the `help()` or `?` functions to access the documentation for a specific function, for example `?questionnaire_gen`.
+Some functions such as `beta_gen` contain equations, which will be displayed when calling `help("beta_gen")`; however, proper formatting of the equations can be seen by running `help("beta_gen", help_type = "PDF")` and opening the beta_gen.pdf file that is created in your working directory.

+This package contains vignettes.
+If you are installing `lsasim` from GitHub, remember to include `build_vignettes=TRUE` in your `remotes::install_github()` call.
+Afterwards, you can browse the vignettes by issuing `browseVignettes("lsasim")` in your R terminal.

 ## Planned features